mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 property we already have but hiding from the AS is a different story.
 If we go for the ephemeral signature keys, I think we may be able to hide the number of clients of a user to honest members of the Group.
-The AS provides or signs initial signature public keys from Clients so it knows the number of devices for a user.
-We could do something more clever by having a long term identity per user, and derive new ephemeral signature public keys signed by the long term one, but it would be very annoying to transfer out of band to new devices.
+The AS provides or signs initial signature public keys for Clients so it knows the number of devices for a user.
+We could do something more clever by having a long term identity per user instead, and derive new ephemeral signature public keys signed by the long term one for each client, but it would be very annoying to transfer out of band to new devices.
 So I think the AS knowing is fine.]

 #### Security of Attachments